ReGA: Model-Based Safeguard for LLMs via Representation-Guided Abstraction: Methodology

 Intuitively, each dimension of $s(x)$ corresponds to the numerical magnitude of a particular safety representation $r_i$, which can be intuitively interpreted as the activation of a specific safety concept~\cite{zou2023representation,pan2025hidden}.
 Thus, the overall $s(x)$ models the safety state across a few safety concepts as a $ K$-dimensional vector.

-\textbf{Absract state construction}.
-Following model-based analysis conventions~\cite{du2020marble,zhang2021,song2024luna,wei2024weighted}, we apply unsupervised clustering techniques to split the concrete states into abstract ones.
+\textbf{Abstract state construction}.
+Following model-based analysis conventions~\cite{du2020marble,zhang2021,song2024luna,wei2024weighted}, we apply unsupervised clustering techniques to map the concrete states into abstract ones.
 Specifically, we utilize K-Means to fit the concrete states.
-Given the number of abstract states $N$, we fit the clusters for concrete safety states $\{s(x)|\in T\}$ with the KMeans algorithm, and use $c_i$ to denote the center for each cluster:
+Given the number of abstract states $N$, we fit the clusters for concrete safety states $\{s(x)| x \in D\}$ with the K-Means algorithm, and use $c_i$ to denote the center for each cluster:

 Each of these cluster centers $c_i$ corresponds to an abstract state $\bar s_i$, forming an abstract state set $S=(\bar s_1,\bar s_2, \cdots,\bar s_N)$.
 With this clustering model, for an input $x$, its abstract safety state is predicted by the K-Means model with the minimized distance to the cluster centers: